The occurrence of surface tension gradient discontinuities and zero mobility for Allen-Cahn and curvature flows in periodic media: Sharp interfaces: medium with a non-trivial pinning interval at every direction

 The interiors of these arcs are clearly disjoint, being separated by the chord connecting $(0,0)$ and $(1,0)$.
 Notice, further, that the angle formed between the tangent line to $\gamma^{+}$ (or $\gamma^{-}$) at $(0,0)$ and the aforementioned chord goes to zero as $t \to +\infty$.

 Repeat the same construction between $(0,0)$ and each of its other $\Z^2$ nearest neighbors.
 This results in $8$ distinct arcs.
-By the previous observation on tangent lines at $(0,0)$ all $8$ arcs are disjoint, except for the common intersection on their boundary at $(0,0)$, provided the radius of curvature $R$ is chosen large enough.
+By the previous observation on tangent lines at $(0,0)$ all $8$ arcs are disjoint, except for possible intersections at their endpoints, provided the radius of curvature $R$ is chosen large enough.
 This condition along with \eref{closetoedge} fixes our choice of $R$.

-Analogously, for any lattice edge $e \in \E^2$, we define an associated arc $\gamma_{e}$ by translating the associated arc incident at the origin.
+Analogously, for any directed lattice edge $e \in \E^2$, we define an associated arc $\gamma_{e}$ by translating the corresponding arc incident at the origin.
+(Note that this hides the $\pm$ notation we have used here in Step 1 inside of the directed edge $e$.)

-\textbf{Step 2: Node shape} We add nodes to our network at each $\Z^2$ vertex.
+\textbf{Step 2: Node shape.} We add nodes to our network at each $\Z^2$ vertex.
 The same construction will be repeated at each one so we restrict attention to $(0,0)$.
-The key point is to create large radial gradients to allow for a node supersolution but also to enforce that the incoming/outgoing edge supersolutions are tangential to $\grad a$ so that the large gradients will not destroy their supersolution property.
+The key point is to create large radial gradients to allow for a node supersolution but also to enforce that the incoming/outgoing edge supersolutions are tangential to $Da$ so that the large gradients will not destroy their supersolution property.

-To start with, let $B_{r}$ denote the disk centered at $(0,0)$ with radius $r \ll \frac{1}{5}$.
+To start with, let $B_{r}$ denote the disk centered at $(0,0)$ with radius $r \ll 1$.
 Each of the eight arcs $\gamma$ incident on $(0,0)$ passes through $\partial B_{r}$ at some point.
 As just discussed, the injectivity of the map sending arcs to tangent vectors shows that each arc is associated to a unique intersection point on $\partial B_r$ provided $r$ is small enough.
 By making a small perturbation of $\R^2 \setminus B_{r}$, we can construct a smooth region $\mathcal{O}$ with the property that each arc emanating from $0$ intersects $\partial \mathcal{O}$ at a unique intersection point, and the normal vector of $\partial \mathcal{O}$ is parallel to the tangent line of the arc at the intersection point; see \fref{perturbation}.
 We can also choose $\mathcal{O}$ to be symmetric with respect to $\pi/2$ rotations and $\R^2\setminus \mathcal{O} \subset B_{1/4}(0)$, so that $\partial \mathcal{O}$ only intersects the arcs incident on $(0,0)$ and